hmrc/income-tax-mtd-changelog/README.md

 #### individual-calculations-api

 * For `Retrieve a Self Assessment Tax v4.0` endpoint:
-  * New data fields `cessationDate`and `commencementDate` has been added to the `businessIncomeSources` response object.
+  * New data fields `cessationDate`and `commencementDate` have been added to the `businessIncomeSources` response object.
   * New object `otherIncome` has been added to the `calculation` response object.
   * New data field `taxTakenOffTradingIncome` has been added to the `taxDeductedAtSource` response object.
   * New data field `itsaStatus` has been added to the `personalInformation` response object.